-- 1. Go to Configuration → Event → Smart Event → Intrusion . - 2.
-Set Camera. - 3.
-Turn on Enable. - 4.
-Optional: Check Save VCA Picture to save the captured pictures of VCA detection. - 5.
-Set the detection rules and detection areas. - 1) Set Arming Area.
-Up to 4 arming areas are selectable. - 2) Adjust Time Threshold and Sensitivity.
+- 1. Go to Configuration \rightarrow Event \rightarrow Perimeter Protection \rightarrow Intrusion .

+- 2. Select Camera to configure.

+- 3. Turn on Enable.

+- 4. Set the detection rules and detection areas.

+- 1) Select Arming Area.

+- 2) Adjust Time Threshold and Sensitivity.

 Sensitivity

 The size of the object that can trigger the alarm.
 The higher the value is, the more easily the detection alarm will be triggered.
 Its range is [1-100].